BorysovS/test-task-markify/README.md

 the website. js/: Contains JavaScript files for additional functionality. index.html: The main HTML file that structures the web page.
 README.md: This file, providing information about the project.
 .browserslistrc: Configuration file for specifying the browser versions supported by this project.

+## Requirements

+To continue working on the project and add cross-browser compatibility to the styles, the following is needed:

+Node.js (https://nodejs.org/) npm (usually comes with Node.js)

+Installing Dependencies If you are making changes to the styles or continuing to develop the project, you need to install dependencies and recompile the styles.
+Follow these steps:

+Open the terminal and navigate to the project directory.
+Run the following command to install all necessary dependencies: npm install

+Compiling Styles After making changes to the styles or adding new ones, you need to ensure their cross-browser compatibility.
+To do this, run the following command to compile the styles:

+npm run build:css

+This command will add the necessary autoprefixes to your styles for cross-browser compatibility.

 ## License